Find out more about Mary Alouette at maryalouette.com.

 New York City-based art pop singer and songwriter Mary Alouette is an uncommon display of passion and innovation at every turn.
 Fans describe her as “the alternative Björk” and compare her also to Lorde, Grimes, and Joanna Newsom.

-In a sea of pop, Mary Alouette stands out with her compelling twist of experiences as an international opera singer turned a Gypsy jazz singer mesmerizing audiences from the top of 30 Rockefeller Plaza in New York City to Gypsy caravans in Samois sur Seine, France, to working as an audio engineer to pop artists in New York City, to performing her own original music at the Kennedy Center and Blues Alley in Washington D.C.
+In a sea of pop, Mary Alouette stands out with her compelling twist of experiences as an international opera singer turned a Gypsy jazz singer mesmerizing audiences from the top of 30 Rockefeller Plaza in New York City to Romani caravans in Samois sur Seine, France, to working as an audio engineer to pop artists in New York City, to performing her own original music at the Kennedy Center and Blues Alley in Washington D.C.

 Mary most recently worked in a refugee camp in Greece as the music director for an Arabic production of Shakespeare's The Tempest alongside colleagues who are the talent and creative team members in major Broadway, film, and television productions.
 In 2017, she created month-long artist retreat in Havana, Cuba to study & compose music, paint, write, and record her fifth original album.
 There, she also collaborated on a Cuban hip hop album and performed at Havana’s premier cultural venue, Fabrica de Arte.
 Her artistry and songwriting workshops have won her an Artist-in-Residence position at the Music Center at Strathmore in 2012, a songwriting workshop platform with Washington Performing Arts (2015-2016), and a SU-CASA Artist-in-Residence position 2017 with the Brooklyn Arts Council.
 She is a graduate of the Schulich School of Music at McGill University in Montreal, Canada, where she studied classical voice and digital composition.